I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

 Printer Friendly Version

 DESCRIPTIONInfliximab (Remicade® Centocor) is a tumor necrosis factor (TNF) alpha blocking agent approved by the U.S. Food and Drug Administration (FDA) for the treatment of rheumatoid arthritis, Crohn's disease, ankylosing spondylitis, psoriatic arthritis, plaque psoriasis, and ulcerative colitis.
-Secondary loss of response to infliximab is seen in a certain percentage of patients; the development of anti-infliximab antibodies has been suggested as one reason for nonresponse.
+Adalimumab (Humira®, AbbVie) is a subcutaneousTNF alpha inhibitor that is FDA-approved for treatment of the above indications (Crohn’s disease and ulcerative colitis in adults only) plus juvenile idiopathic arthritis.
+Secondary loss of response to infliximab and adalimumab is seen in a certain percentage of patients; the development of anti-infliximab antibodies has been suggested as one reason for nonresponse.

 Detection of Antidrug Antibodies

 Disadvantages of the RIA method are associated with the complexity of the test and prolonged incubation time, and safety concerns related to the handling of radioactive material.
 The HMSA has the advantage of being able to measure antidrug antibodies when infliximab is present in the serum.
 Studies evaluating the validation of the results between different assays are lacking, making interstudy comparisons difficult.